-- 1. Access to mental health care in California - 2.
+- 1. Ensuring greater access to mental health care in California. - 2.
 Establishing higher criteria for applicants for licensure to ensure consistency with other licensing jurisdictions across the nation. - 3.
-Establishing continued professional development to ensure competence for its licensees - 4.
+Establishing continuing professional development to ensure competence for its licensees - 4.
 Redefining the psychological assistant statute to focus on appropriate supervision rather than physical setting. - 5.
 Developing a mechanism to provide licensees an alternative license status at the end of their career. - 6.
-Increase transparency to the consumers of psychological services in California by providing expanded educational and disciplinary data on its licensees. - 7.
-Continually review and amend the statutes and regulations in order to be more transparent, evolve with the profession, and be more accessible to consumers.
+Increasing transparency to the consumers of psychological services in California by providing expanded educational and disciplinary data on its licensees. - 7.
+Continuing to review and amend the statutes and regulations in order to be more transparent, more understandable to consumers and evolve with the field.